rust-lang/book/src/ch04-03-slices.md

 Now we’re tracking both a start _and_ an ending index, and we have even more values that were calculated from data in a particular state but aren't tied to that state at all.
-We now have three unrelated variable bindings floating around which need to be kept in sync.
+We now have three unrelated variables floating around which need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.